orxaicom/daily-arxiv-embeddings/README.md

 We use this to visualize daily arXiv papers.
 Take a look at it [here](https://www.orxai.com).

-[TODO] Make this run again if failed
+[TODO] Make this run again if failed or no new arXiv upload yet